opencast/annotation-tool/documentation/opencast-installation.md

     git clone https://github.com/opencast/annotation-tool.git

+#### Prequisites

+Make sure that you have openjdk-8-jdk and maven installed.

 ### Building the Annotation Tool

-    mvn clean install -DdeployTo=<opencast-dir> -Dopencast.version=<your Opencast version number>
+    mvn clean install -DdeployTo=<opencast-dir>

 This should build the frontend, include it into the Opencast modules and copies the JARs to your Opencast installation.
+You should provide the built Opencast directory, e.g. `-DdeployTo=/home/user/opencast/build/opencast-dist-develop-8-SNAPSHOT/`

+There is an additional, special property `opencast.version` to specify the Opencast version number.

 Note that if you are building against an Opencast version prior to 7, you currently need to skip the tests due to an incompatibility